khoipro/wpstarter/src/scss/blocks/README.md

-# Blocks styling
+# Blocks Styling

 This folder contains any block override styling.
 It should be a little adjustment to keep everything working.

-## Blocks locations
+## Blocks Locations

 All blocks are built using  `Multiple Blocks` plugins.
-We shouldn't add blocks using themes, because when we wish to change a theme, it will break all content in Gutenberg editor.
+We should not add blocks using themes, because when we wish to change a theme, it will break all content in Gutenberg editor.